kiedunne/Lunchbox/README.md

 ![Screenshot](meet_screen.png)

+## Description
+Go to lunch with people in your area with Lunchbox, a handy little app to make lunch dates.
+Built with love on Rails and React.

-## Iteration 1.0 Features
+## Iteration 3.0 Features
-:white_check_mark: Users can sign up and sign in to Meet&Eat<br />
-:white_check_mark: Users can upload an avatar<br />
-:white_check_mark: Users can post a lunch spot with a date, time, location and description<br />
-:white_check_mark: Users can only edit or delete their own lunch spots<br />
-:white_check_mark: Lunch spots appear on a map with the location marked<br />
-:white_check_mark: Users can see all posted lunch spots on the homepage<br />
+:white_check_mark: All active lunch spots display on a map<br />
-:white_check_mark: Users have a profile that displays the lunch spots they've posted<br />
+:white_check_mark: All active lunch spots an active date<br />
-:white_check_mark: Users are automatically an attendee of a lunch spot they post<br />
-:white_check_mark: Users can join a lunch spot they'd like to attend<br />
+:white_check_mark: Users can assign themselves interest tags (ex. coding, illustration)<br />
+:white_check_mark: Spots can be sorted by past, present and future<br />
+:white_check_mark: When typing in location, autofill activates to suggest places <br />

 ## Iteration 2.0 Features
 :white_check_mark: Users can leave create, edit and delete comments on a lunch spot <br />